Course Name: Mount Washington Course

 - #1 Best Public Course in New Hampshire – Golf Magazine (2016)

 - #1 Best Public Course in New Hampshire – Golfweek (2018)

 Conditions: 5/10, With a very short golf season, the conditions at Mount Washington are rather suspect with some beat up fairways and very slow greens.
 The bunker quality is generally very good and lined with a heather fescue.

 Value: 6/10, The rates at Mount Washington vary quite a bit depending on the day of week, time, season, age, and whether you are staying at the resort or not.
 The most expensive rates are weekends in peak season at $109, but you can expect to pay somewhere around $70 at most other times, making for fair value.

 Tee Par Yardage Rating Slope

-General Comments: The clubhouse was very nice and had a log cabin feel to it.
-I did not check out the range, but the putting green was fairly tiny.
-Pace of play varied quite a bit – some holes we breezed through while others were slowed down considerably.
+General Comments: The clubhouse is fairly tiny and has a log cabin feel to it.
+The “true” clubhouse is the magnificent Mount Washington Resort seen in the background of many holes.
+Practice facilities include a driving range and small practice green near the 1st tee.
+Pace of play varied quite a bit – some holes we breezed through while others were quite slow.

 Verdict: While the conditioning leaves a lot to be desired, the views, history, and classic Donald Ross design at Mount Washington are top notch and similar to what I imagine the Greenbrier feels like.
 I highly recommend a summer weekend at this gorgeous mountain retreat.